 What to include in a corporate plan

-There are 5 requirements that must be included in the corporate plan of each Commonwealth entity (outlined in section 16E(2) of the PGPA Rule).
+There are 5 required elements that must be included in the corporate plan of each Commonwealth entity (outlined in section 16E(2) of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule)).
 These are:

 The corporate plan must include an introductory statement that:

-• states that the plan has been prepared for paragraph 35(1)(b) of the PGPA Act.
+• states that the plan has been prepared for paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
 The statement may also refer to any other legislation applicable to the preparation of the plan;

-• specifies the reporting periods covered by the plan (this would usually be the minimum 4 year period covered by the plan; for example, 2024-25 to 2027-28).
+• specifies the reporting periods covered by the plan (this would usually be the minimum 4-year period covered by the plan; for example, 2025–26 to 202829).

 An example introductory statement for Commonwealth entities is set out below.